VTON-Project/E2E-CVTON/README.md

 ## Recommended Environment

-This was the development environment which we used:
+This was the environment which we used for development:

 - **Linux-x64**
 - **Python v3.12.2**
+- **CUDA 12.4**
 - **Torch v2.2.1**
 - **Torchvision v0.17.1**